purduesigbots/pros-docs/v5/releases/kernel3.8.2.rst

    :tags: blog, kernel-release

 This update fixes several bugs discovered since 3.8.0 and missing features for LEDs, GPS sensor and IMUs.
-The most major featue is the new GPS functions.
+The most major feature is the new GPS functions.

 Changelog
 ---------